IC4628: Pictures of the heart-shaped nebula IC 4628 in Scorpius

 Image Details: 11x4 = 44 total minutes exposure on 4/29/2006 at HAS site near Columbus, TX, USA.
 4/30 by the time this was taken around 3:30 in the morning.
 Canon EOS 20Da (unmodified), Takahashi TOA 130 (a 5" APO refractor), Losmandy G-11 mount.
 My current image processing workflow is here.

-Check out the older film version here!
+Older film version here!

 The other HAS Pix from 4/29/2006 are here.